 2. Keep It In The Freezer

-In addition, freezing is the best way to preserve different kinds of food, and this method can be applied well with yogurt.
-If you have so many yogurt packages that you do not need to use now, you can put all of them in the freezer for the best preservation from one to two months.
+Also, while some are still concerned about how many carbs yogurt has once frozen, freezing is the best way to preserve yogurt.
+If you have so many yogurt packages not in use now, you can put all of them in the freezer for the best preservation from one to two months.

 Thaw Frozen Yogurt Effectively